Engineer dies after falling 30m at CapitaSpring building

 "As a general safety measure, fragile surfaces should be marked clearly and conspicuously to warn of the risk of falling from height."

+The Singapore Civil Defence Force said it received a call for assistance at about 11am on Friday, and the person was pronounced dead at the scene by a paramedic.

-The woman was an employee of Dragages Singapore, a contractor of CapitaSpring, a spokesperson for the office building's management said.
+The woman was an employee of Dragages Singapore, a contractor of CapitaSpring, said a spokesperson for the office building's management.

 "We are saddened by the passing of an employee of our contractor Dragages Singapore due to an incident involving a fall from height in the building on Friday.
 Our thoughts are with the loved ones of our contractor's late employee and we are extending our assistance to the family," said CapitaSpring.